Malvid/Malvid/docs/Interface.md

 ### Search

 Use the search field at the top to find the component you are looking for.
-Prepend you search term with an indicator to limit the results:
+Prepend your search term with an indicator to limit the results:

 - `view:<term>`: Only search through the templates of your components
 - `data:<term>`: Only search through the data of your components